 (1) Mode: Selects the optimal mode from the nine recording modes.
 (2) Data name: Specifies the name of the recorded data.
 When [Automatic numbering] is enabled, numbers are automatically appended to the name.
 (3) Recording time: Ends recording after recording for the specified time after recording starts.
 (4) Start time: Starts recording at the specified time after starting measurement with the START key.
 (5) Interval time: Performs recording at the specified interval.
 Recording ends when recording has been performed the number of times specified in [Number of Recording times].
 (6) Recording device: Enables/disables recording to the recording device (Printer, SSD, or Memory).
 The devices can be set independently.
-When using external sampling, set only the target recording device to [ON].
 (7) Printer: Enables/disables printer recording.
 When enabled, the P-P data is recorded to the SSD with sampling of printer recording.
-Real-time printing: When printer recording is enabled, real-time printing to the printer can be enabled/disabled.When enabled, the waveform of the specified sheet is printed from the printer while saving the data of the printer recording.When disabled, printing to the printer is not performed.
+Real-time printing: When printer recording is enabled, real-time printing to the printer can be enabled/disabled.
+When enabled, the waveform of the specified sheet is printed from the printer while saving the data of the printer recording.
+When disabled, printing to the printer is not performed.
 (8) SSD: Enables/disables [SSD].
 (9) Memory: Enables/disables [Memory].
 Points: Specifies the sampling count (the data count per channel) to record for each memory recording.
-Recording blocks: Specifies the number of blocks to record for memory recording, from 1 to 200.
-When [Endless mode] is enabled, set a number of 2 or above.
+Recording blocks: Specifies the number of blocks to record for memory recording.
 Endless mode: When the endless mode is enabled, the blocks start to be overwritten from the first block when the record blocks are full.
-Pre-trigger: Specifies the pre-trigger in the memory block, from 0 to 99%.
-CSV output: When [CSV output] is enabled, the data in the memory block is also automatically output to a CSV file after recording finishes.
-For information on the format for CSV files, see "10.13.1.
-CSV File Format".
-Output range: Configures the data range to output to the CSV file, from 1 to 100%, based on the trigger point.
-If you specify 100%, the entire data range of memory recording will be saved to the CSV file. Г Tips Example: If memory recording is set to a pre-trigger of 20% and 10,000 points, the number of points will be 5,000 if the output range is set to 50% (1,000 points before the trigger and 4,000 points after the trigger).
+Pre-trigger: Sets the pre-trigger in the memory block.
+(10) ) Thumbnail: Specifies the channels to display thumbnails for and the compression rate.